-The Komodos were fearsome reptiles, over ten feet long, and notoriously carnivorous – as Kurniawan nailed the second lizard with his rifle, the third came in low and wrapped its jaws around his lower leg.
-He cried out in pain, and dropped his rifle.
+The Komodos were fearsome reptiles, over ten feet long, and notoriously carnivorous.
+After Kurniawan shot the second lizard with his rifle, the third came in low and wrapped its jaws around his lower leg.
+He cried out in pain and dropped his rifle.
 In the nick of time, Molly shot the last of the dragons with her pistol.

 Krause and Rebekah rushed to Kurniawan’s aid as he fell to the ground gritting his teeth in pain.
 The lizard had seriously mauled his right leg beneath the knee, and it was beginning to bleed profusely.

 “There’s a first-aid kit in my knapsack.”
 He struggled to speak through the severe pain.